-In a single junior grant competition, each applicant can only submit one proposal.
-If this proposal is awarded funding, the applicant will not be allowed to apply for a junior grant again.
-Proposals may also be submitted by those who are already conducting another standard grant project, an international project or a post-doctoral grant project with funding from the CSF.
-In the year of the proposal submission, the applicant and the project team members must be under 35 years of age and, if having a PhD or an equivalent degree, they must have received it within the previous 8 years.
+In a single junior grant competition, each applicant could only submit one proposal.
+If this proposal was awarded funding, the applicant was not be allowed to apply for a junior grant again.
+Proposals were also accepted from those who were already conducting another standard grant project, an international project or a post-doctoral grant project with funding from the CSF.
+In the year of the proposal submission, the applicant and the project team members had to be under 35 years of age and, if having a PhD or an equivalent degree, they must have had received it within the previous 8 years.

-The aid intensity can be up to 100%.
-The maximum amount of aid for a single project is defined by the Framework (i.e. $\leq$ 20 million) but tends to be approximately two orders of magnitude lower for projects of this type.
+The aid rate was up to 100 %.
+The maximum amount of aid for a single project is defined by the Framework (i.e. EUR 20 million) but tended to be approximately two orders of magnitude lower for projects of this type.